pfheatwole/thesis/source/paraglider_geometry.rst

 Canopy
 ======

+[[The "canopy geometry" was only describing the shape, not the physical implementation of that shape.
+Now I need to consider the physical model.]]

 * The canopy geometry in :doc:`canopy_geometry` is an idealized design target of the physical parafoil used for a paragliding wing.